-Requirement as per CDM project Standard for Programme of Activities V2.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technologyfrom those of the former project A registered CDM project activity (Reference number - 2699) exists, however, the technology (specifically the solar lamp models) used in this project are different from the solar There are multiple CDM Projects and Programme of Activities for improved cookstoves in India.
-However, the technology type used by these registered PAs and PoAs is different from the technology (Grameen lamp models in the proposed CPA 5 .
-Also, the solar models mentioned in the registered CDM project have been discontinued by the manufacturer and also have different technical specifications than the models included in the proposed CPA.
-Greenway manufactured cookstoves - Smart and Jumbo Stoves) used in the proposed VPA.
-It does not share or utilize any of the assets of the formerproject The registered existing project activity solely utilizes the network of distributors and retailers to disseminate the products.
-However, the VPA relies extensively on microfinance channel to disseminate the products.
-The registered existing project activity solely utilizes the network of distributors and retailers to disseminate the products.
-However, this VPA relies extensively on microfinance channel to disseminate the products.
-It utilizes a different resource type compared to the former project While the resource type is solar energy for both, the existing registered CDM project as well as this VPA, however, the resource (solar energy) is available in abundance and hence is not shared.
-While the resource type is woody biomass for both, the existing registered CDM project as well as the VPA, however, the resource is available in abundance and hence is not shared.
+Requirement as per CDM project Standard for Programme of Activities V2.0 Solar Lamps Efficient cookstoves It utilizes both a different measure and a different technologyfrom those of the former project A registered CDM project activity (Reference number - 2699) exists, however, the technology (specifically the solar lamp models) used in this project are different from the solar lamp models in the There are multiple CDM Projects and Programme of Activities for improved cookstoves in India.
+However, the technology type used by these registered PAs and PoAs is different from the technology (Grameen Greenway manufactured cookstoves - Jumbo Stove) used in the proposed CPA.